nmsaamgov/nmsaamgov.github.io/_nmbaom/cxn_meeting_2020_10_21.md

 Ray Garcia

 # Lack of Quorum
-Three borad members were present at 0901, the chair asked for a quorum and was informed by the board administrator that there was not a quorum.
+Three board members were present at 0901, the chair asked for a quorum and was informed by the board administrator that there was not a quorum.